otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-workflow-and-c#-basics.md

 }
 ```

 The expression is evaluated and its value is compared to the values specified in each case.
 If a match is found, the code block associated with that case is executed.
-It is important to include a break statement at the end of each case block to exit the switch statement after the code block has been executed.
+It is important to include a `break` statement at the end of each case block to exit the `switch` statement after the code block has been executed.

-For example, the following code uses a switch statement to check the value of the variable x and prints a message to the console based on its value:
+For example, the following code uses a `switch` statement to check the value of `x` and prints a message to the console based on its value:

 ```cs
 switch (x)